 “We’ll be there, Father,” Agnes answered.

-“And we’ll talk about the translations, Peter,” Fr.
+“And we’ll talk about the translations, William,” Fr.
 Matteo addressed the psychologist almost too pointedly, “Maybe later over dinner.
 Let’s look at the – uh – sentence construction.”

-“All right,” Peter answered, “I’m here first thing tomorrow?”
+“All right,” William answered, “I’m here first thing tomorrow?”

 Fr.
 Matteo thought for a while, “Maybe around lunch, with the whole family.
 Do you need the whole group to be here with you?”

-“From my assessment – no,” Peter paused, as though he were reminded of something, “Except Fr.
+“From my assessment – no,” William paused, as though he were reminded of something, “Except Fr.
 Anthony, for confessions.”

 “No. They won’t like it.”